Porsche 911 Hybrid sports car tech will arrive in two forms

 The car will use an electrically operated brake booster to maximize braking regeneration.

-The Hybrid will appear on the next-generation 911, known in Porsche-speak as the 992, which is expected to arrive in November as a 2020 model.
-The hybrid version won't arrive for another four years after that, however, Achleitner said.
+The Hybrid will eventually appear on the next-generation 911, known in Porsche-speak as the 992, which is first expected to arrive in November as a 2020 model.
+The hybrid version, however, won't arrive for another four years after that, Achleitner said, which would put it toward the end of the model's lifespan.

 By then, sales of the company's upcoming new Taycan electric car, which is also expected to go on sale late this year, should also be in full swing.
 Porsche has said that the Taycan is sold out for its first year of production.